boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/index.md

 **If you elect to tag exclusively with white cardstock and donate all of your items, you can shop even EARLIER!
 White Tag Consignors may begin shopping the Pre-Sale an hour earlier than classic Consignors****.
 Read the [White Tag Consignors]({% link pages/consignors/white-tag-consignors.md %}) page for more details.**

 **Consignors are also invited to shop the 50% off sale early.
-Discount shopping starts September 16th for Consignors and Volunteers.**
+Discount shopping starts April 7th for Consignors and Volunteers.**

 **Your friends are invited to shop early at our Friends of Consignors Pre-Sale ({{ site.data.sale.presale }}).
 You do not need to accompany them, but they will need to check in upon arrival and give us your name.**